Volans constellation lies in the southern sky. It is one of the smallest constellations. It represents the flying fish.

 ζ Volantis (Zeta Volantis)

 Zeta Volantis is another binary star in Volans.
-It has an apparent visual magnitude of 3.93 and is approximately 134 light years distant.
-The system consist of an orange giant belonging to the spectral class K0III and a 10th magnitude companion.
-The stars are separated by 16.7 arcseconds.
+It has an apparent magnitude of 3.93 and is approximately 134 light years distant.
+The system consists of an orange giant belonging to the spectral class K0III and a 10th magnitude companion.
+The stars are separated by 16.7 arc seconds.

 δ Volantis (Delta Volantis)